The Ultimate Guide to Heart Rate Variability (HRV): Part 2

 Positive and negative responses

-Do you see the difference between this analysis and the previous one (the acute changes)?
-During the period shown above, most likely harder sessions still triggered lower scores the day after, but we need to look at the big picture.
-You should not expect your HRV to reduce if you are responding well to stress in the medium / long term.
-On the contrary, a positive adaptation is shown as a stable HRV or even increasing HRV for a few weeks, as shown above.
+These visualizations are helpful when we look at the big picture, beyond simple acute responses.
+In this case, you should not expect your HRV to reduce if you are responding well to stress in the medium / long term, even during a high-volume or high-intensity training block.
+On the contrary, a positive adaptation is shown as a stable HRV or even increasing HRV for a few weeks.

 This is the whole point of HRV monitoring, it’s naive to think that the only thing that matters is training, and no matter what sport you do (or do not do), measuring your response to stress can help you get back on track.